RESTful-Drupal/restful/docs/api_drupal.md

 you want to sort by.
 Prefixing the property name with a dash (``-``) will sort by that property in a descending order; the default is ascending.

+Bear in mind that for entity based resources, only those fields with a `'property'` (matching to an entity property or a Field API field) can be used for sorting.

 If no sorting is specified the default sorting is by the entity ID.

 ```php